Salma-Gaam/QuestionsSimilarity_Siamese/README.md

 # Implementation
 1. Data import and Exploratory data analysis
 2. Splitting the data,cleaning & preprocessing (Tokenize sentences, Remove capital letters, Remove stopwords, Remove non-alphanumeric characters, Lemmatize the tokens)
-3. Vectorizing the Train and Test Sets.
+3. Vectorizing the Train and Test Sets using Word2Vec.
 4. Train the Siamese Neural Network model & Test.
 5. Visualization of the preformance.